Beware of EDealMe – It’s A Scam

 ILikeDeal.Shop – SamOJoy.com – GTopStar – Topuest – NoDownRiver – DownSheep – SamORiver – AllPickT – SamOLike

 I was told by someone there are countless ‘customer service’ email addresses with different names using their @dreamxin.com domain that cover many, many scam online stores.
-They might have different names and be found in different online stores, but they will all give consumers the same ripped off results.
+They might supposedly be representing different ‘companies’ and be found as the ‘customer service’ contact information for different online stores, but they will all give consumers the same ripped off results.
 If I started to list all the ‘online stores’ I found listed using this domain email address it would fill pages.

 This was this one persons experience with EDealMe.com that I was told.
 Now here’s at least one review of an online shopping experience out there regarding this website.
 It was upsetting and frustrating for them to realize they fell for one of these online shopping scams.
 They were very anxious to warn others about this, which is how I ended up writing about it here.

 So, this is something of public service message to warn others not to fall for this scamming website or any of these others that are part of this ring.
-Hopefully this post regarding EDealMe will be found by other potential victims and if it saves one person from being ripped off by this site it will have been worth it.
+Hopefully this post regarding EDealMe will be found by other potential victims and if it saves one person from being ripped off by this site – or any these countless others – it will have been worth it.

-So, if you do intend to order anything from EDealMe.com or any of the other sites I mention be prepared to learn:
+So, if you do intend to order anything from EDealMe.com or any of the other sites I mentioned be prepared that you’ll painfully eventually learn:

 THEY ARE NOT WHO THEY APPEAR TO BE